Saltine cracker challenge: Competitive races

 Older versions of the challenge include events where one competes to be the first person to eat some number of crackers and then audibly whistle a tune.
 Such competitions are at least a century old.

 A 1970s episode of the educational television show ZOOM, which encouraged children to try creative puzzles and games using minimal supplies, featured such a race.
 Contestants in this version of the race ate three saltines and then whistled.

 In Grafton, North Dakota, there is an annual competition in which contestants must eat four saltines and then whistle.
 For nine years, it was won by Mike Stoltman of Minto; a local legend who says that he benefits from an extra salivary gland.
 Stoltman says that he requires two suction tubes at the dentist, and of the gland, "I don't know for sure.
 But my orthodontist said he's never seen saliva like that."
 He was upset by Greg Shane of Oslo in the 2009 running, possibly because Stoltman had been celebrating his 40th birthday.
 Five-time winner Kelly Schanilec (Gaddie) won the first-place trophy in 2006, 2007, 2010, 2011, and 2012.

+The official Guinness World Record for the challenge is 6 crackers, and was achieved by Carson Webster when he was 13 years old, in Rancho Palos Verdes.